-In the course of this second book, we have therefore examined a number of inessential aspects of axiology: how such a project would fit into our times, the reconfiguration of knowledge that would ensue, its practical or theoretical nature, and so on.
+Throughout this second book, we have explored several non-essential aspects of axiology: how such a project might align with our era, the reconfiguration of knowledge it would entail, whether it is practical or theoretical in nature, and so forth.

-These characteristics are inessential, because it would be conceivable that the content of axiology could be unfolded even if these questions were not answered.
+These aspects are non-essential because it is conceivable that the content of axiology could still be developed without addressing these questions.

-The essential character of a discipline is probably its method.
-As Descartes said, It were far better never to think of investigating truth at all, than to do so without a method 1.
-In fact, all the results that a discipline can lead to, as well as the procedures that will be used to achieve them, derive and flow from the method used.
+The essential character of a discipline likely lies in its method.
+As Descartes stated, It were far better never to think of investigating truth at all, than to do so without a method

 Book III/ A method for axiology